thevoid12/braincells/security/oauth2.0_OIDC.md

 | **Use Case**            | Accessing Google Drive or Gmail           | Logging into a website using "Sign in with Google" |

 ![OIDC Flow](img/4.png)
 ---
+##  Reason why oauth isnt enough for authentication and Combination of oauth +oidc is the way to go
+- The flow goes like this:
+- User logs in via Google or whatever identity provider. for this example we will use google.
+- Google (OIDC Provider) authenticates the user.
+- Google sends two tokens to your app:
+  - Access Token (for accessing Google APIs like Contacts or Calendar)
+  - ID Token (for authenticating the user identity)
+  - The ID Token contains:
+  sub: Unique user ID (Google's internal user ID)
+  email: User's email address
+  name: User's name
+  iat & exp: Token issued time & expiry time
+  Other user details
+  - our app backend will verify the jwt id token
+  - if valid we authenticate.

+#### Why Is the ID Token Trustworthy?
+- The ID Token is digitally signed by Google using a private key.
+- Your backend can verify this signature using Google's public keys.
+- If the signature is valid, you know:
+  - The token is not tampered.
+  - The token is issued by Google.
+  - The user identity is genuine.
+#### What Happens if Someone Steals the Access Token?
+- **if we have only implemented oauth:**
+  - The access token can be used to access APIs but does not prove user identity.
+  - The access token can be granted to any client app that the user has authorized, not necessarily your app.
+  - The access token does not contain identity information like email or user ID.
+  - Resource servers using the access token do not verify the user's identity, only the token's validity.
+  - so if you have this access token you can get into the system because you are authorized

+- **if we have implemented oidc on top of oauth:**
+  - The access token alone cannot be used to prove identity.
+  - The attacker would need the ID Token + private key verification to impersonate the user
+  - this id token is generated using the scope openid and it is generated only once. just at the time of login. we cannot generate again with just the access token. so if someone gets our access token since they cant get out id token we are safe with oidc.
+- Access Token and ID Token Are Issued Separately
+- The Access Token is meant for API resource access (like Google Contacts or Calendar). this is oauth flow.
+- The ID Token is only issued during the initial OIDC authorization flow, specifically when the openid scope is requested.
+- The ID Token is not retrievable via any API endpoint. it's only given once during the login flow.
+- Access Token Is for APIs, Not Identity
+- Access tokens are typically sent to resource servers (like Google Contacts API).
+- Resource servers never return ID Tokens. they only allow access to the requested resources. which is the oauth flow.

+#### What If the Attacker Steals Both Tokens?
+Yes, if the attacker steals both the Access Token and ID Token simultaneously, they can access the app for the ID Token's lifetime (5-10 mins).

+However, this risk is minimized by:
+- Short expiration of ID Tokens.
+- Backend verification of signature, audience, and expiration on every request.
+- OIDC providers often include:
+  - Nonce (Random value to prevent token reuse)
+  - aud claim (Token is valid only for the app that requested it)
+  - iat claim (Issued At time)
+  - If the attacker reuses the same ID Token later, the nonce check will block the request.
+---

 ## Refresh Tokens